 Layers of logistics

-Our logistics team is looking to reduce waste and increase efficiency with shortened routes within the terminals and between facilities.
+Our logistics team found ways to reduce waste and increase efficiency with shortened routes within the terminals and between facilities.
 The team took a detailed look at the existing deliveries system, loading docks, and how goods are distributed and stored throughout the building to review operational parameters and suggest improvements.
 This analysis included the integration of a new employee security screening strategy, a major logistics challenge new to US-based airports of this size.
 This requires changes to access control protocols and re-routing the delivery of goods and the removal of waste and recycling.

 The latest in digital

-The Arup team provided best practice guidance in terms of passenger processing and security technology, analysing examples from other airports while keeping up to speed on the latest TSA checkpoint standards.
+The Arup team provided best practice guidance in terms of passenger processing and security technology, analyzing examples from other airports while keeping up to speed on the latest TSA checkpoint standards.
 Arup demonstrated the more that common-use technology can be utilised, the more efficient the facility and spaces will be.
 Airlines and technology vendors have also been consulted in the process, resulting in hybrid solutions to meet future traveller needs.

 Passenger flows and wayfinding

 PDX is striving to provide a better passenger experience by reducing stressful prolonged processes and creating an inviting, inspiring environment.
-Arup developed real time pedestrian simulation models in MassMotion to show how passengers could circulate through the terminal, with these models allowing stakeholders to ‘see’ passengers utilising the active space.
+Arup developed real time pedestrian simulation models in MassMotion to show how passengers could circulate through the terminal, with these models allowing stakeholders to ‘see’ passengers utilizing the active space.
 Pedestrian simulation validated queuing spaces and flows through temporary configurations, eliminating proposals that would result in excessive crowding.

 To facilitate pedestrian flows throughout, our Wayfinding specialists informed the design with intuitive navigation, positioning wayfinding messages, signage, and other visual cues to guide passengers through the terminal.